PierreSenellart/provsql/doc/source/user/casestudy2.rst

 --------------------------------

-Define a custom *evidence grade* semiring over ``study_quality`` (see :ref:`custom-semirings` for a full description of the mechanism):
+Define a custom *evidence grade* semiring over ``study_quality`` (see :ref:`the section on custom semirings <custom-semirings>` for a full description of the mechanism):

 * **⊕ = MAX** (best quality among alternative derivations)
 * **⊗ = MIN** (weakest quality in a chain of derivations)